cylc/cylc-doc/src/user-guide/running-suites.rst

 .. note::

-   The ability to cold/warm start a previously-run suite was removed in Cylc 8.
-   This was because cold/warm starts would wipe out prior suite state.
+   In Cylc 7 it was posssible to cold/warm start a suite without having to reinstall it.
+In Cylc 8, you must reinstall the suite or remove its database in order to cold/warm start it.

 .. _Cold Start: